 OSHA requires employers to explain to workers the preferred means to report emergencies, such as by phone or pull box alarms, and provide an emergency action plan.
 Employers face fines up to $70,000 per violation if these standards aren’t met.

-There are a variety of visual and audible signals, telephony and fire alarm products available to help companies meet the OSHA requirement.
-These include:
+Federal Signal offers a variety of products available to help companies meet the OSHA requirement.

 Alerting your employees of danger is an important part of meeting your OSHA-defined responsibilities.
 Failure to have the appropriate precautions in place can put employees at risk and result in hefty fines.

-Federal Signal provides products for visual signals, audible signals, telephony, and fire alarms.
+Federal Signal provides products for visual signals, audible signals, telephony, and fire alarm notification devices.
 Markets they serve include: refineries, chemical plants, pharmaceutical, gas depots, wastewater facilities, steel processing, quarries, heavy industrial, energy facilities and universities.

-If you are interested in learning more about which products Federal Signal offers, contact us or your French Gerleman Account Manager.
+If you are interested in learning more about Federal Signal’s products, contact us or your French Gerleman Account Manager.
 You can also review product and pricing information for all stocked Federal Signal products on our website.